Move Delphi client-server estates to a metadata-driven runtime.

 1 · Schema

-The relational schema underneath the Delphi estate — whether Interbase / Firebird, SQL Server, Oracle or Informix — is imported into the dictionary.
+The relational schema underneath the Delphi estate — whether Interbase / Firebird, SQL Server, Oracle or Informix — is imported into the metadata repository.
 Tables, indexes, sequences, constraints become rows the platform can recompile, against the same target engine if appropriate.

 2 · Database business logic